Frequently Asked Questions

 Read the rest of the FAQ and check out our website for new students.

-Most (hopefully all) of your questions will be addressed during the Introductory Programme.
+Most (hopefully all) of your questions will be addressed during the Welcome Programme.
 On day 1 you will receive a lot of practical information in the Opening Session, and if you still have questions, student advisors from the faculties and staff from the Division of Student Affairs will be available and ready to assist you in the stand area for the rest of the day.

 I’m an exchange student.
 Where can I get my confirmation of arrival and/or Learning agreement signed?